ESL Speaking

 2. Elicit from students typical topics of cocktail party conversation.
 Add to the list, as necessary: current events, sports, favourite TV shows (particularly very popular ones that the other guests are likely to be familiar with), etc.

-3. Elicit from students topics of conversation which would NOT be appropriate, such as salary, age, religion, etc. If necessary, explain that these topics would be considered personal or controversial.
+3. Elicit from students topics of conversation that would NOT be appropriate, such as salary, age, religion, etc. If necessary, explain that these topics would be considered personal or controversial.

 4. Have students stand and begin to mingle.